FindMySchool LogoFindMySchool

 The main barrier is not quality but access: simply getting a place.
 Beyond that, this is a school worth fighting for.

 Yes.
 Swanlea was rated Outstanding by Ofsted in April 2024 across all areas: quality of education, behaviour, personal development, leadership, and sixth form provision.
-It ranks in the top 17% of schools in England for GCSE results (FindMySchool ranking).
-With an Attainment 8 score of 56.1 and Progress 8 of +0.81, pupils achieve well and make above-average progress from their starting points.
+It ranks 1st overall in Tower Hamlets for secondary outcomes.
+With an Attainment 8 score of 56.9 and Progress 8 of +0.81, pupils achieve well and make above-average progress from their starting points.
 One student secured an Oxbridge place in 2024.

 Extremely competitive.
 Nearly five pupils apply for every place.
 After looked-after children and those with EHCPs, places are allocated by straight-line distance from the school gate.
 The last pupil admitted lived 0.798 miles away.
 Only families within roughly 0.8 miles should expect a reasonable chance of entry.
 Distances vary annually, so check your exact postcode distance before applying.